johaGL/old_version_tracegroomer/README.md

   Tracegroomer also accepts a "generic" format:
      - it must **NOT** contain: formulas, symbols accompanying the numeric values, nor special characters.
      - the header (first row) is the only part that can contain non numeric values.
+     - the isotopologues names must follow the convention `metaboliteID_m+x`: the substring `_m+` is compulsory and is located between the metabolite name (or identifier) and the number of marked carbon atoms
   <p>

   </p>